Angelmaneuver/sketchpad-modified/README.md

 # sketchpad-modified

 This is a modified theme of Sketchpad from BestLayout.com.
-Original [Sketchpad](https://bestweblayout.com/products/sketchpad/){:target="_blank" rel="noopener"}
+Original [Sketchpad](https://bestweblayout.com/products/sketchpad/)

 ## Description